Complete one-loop QED corrections to $D_s^+$ leptonic decays and impact on the CKM unitarity test: Complete radiative corrections to Ds+ to l+ nu

 \subsection{PHOTOS QED corrections}

-In many collider experiments, including BESIII, the PHOTOS Monte-Carlo generator has been used for the simulation of modifications of the kinematic variables induced by the FSR in the leading-logarithmic approximation \cite{Barberio:1990ms,Barberio:1993qi,Golonka:2005pn,Davidson:2010ew}.
-It can be applied in a model-independent way even when the underlying amplitudes are not known, whereas the theoretical calculations are performed using the specific amplitudes derived from the (effective) models.
+In many collider experiments, including BESIII, the PHOTOS Monte-Carlo generator has been used for the simulation of modifications only of the kinematic variables induced by the FSR in the leading-logarithmic approximation \cite{Barberio:1990ms,Barberio:1993qi,Golonka:2005pn,Davidson:2010ew}.
+The PHOTOS can be applied in a model-independent way even when the underlying amplitudes are not known, whereas the theoretical calculations are performed using the specific amplitudes derived from the (effective) models.
+This also means that a radiation from the initial leg and interference between the ISR and FSR are not included in the PHOTOS.
 Because some experimental results have already been corrected using the PHOTOS, the theoretical prediction has to be adjusted accordingly when assessing the precise impact of the QED corrections.
+Namely, to avoid double counting of the QED corrections, one subtracts the FSR contribution from the prediction of the long-distance QED corrections.
 In particular, one has to subtract the FSR contribution from the charged-lepton leg in the $D_s^+ \to \ell^+ \nu_\ell$ process.